pgmoneta/pgmoneta/doc/man/pgmoneta-cli.1.rst

   Status of pgmoneta, with optional details

 verify
-  Verify a backup from a server
+  Verify a backup from a server.
+Files are checked against the hashes recorded when the backup was taken, and the pages of relation files are checked as well when the cluster was created with data checksums.
+Fails if any file does not verify.

 REPORTING BUGS
 ==============